YashdalfTheGray/hue-remote/docs/utils.md

 ## `checkAuthToken`

-So the way that Hue handles authentication is really terrible when opening it up to the internet.
+The way that Hue handles authentication is really terrible when opening it up to the internet.
 Once you register as a developer against the Hue Bridge, it gives you a username string.
 You then use the username string *in the URL* of the request to "authenticate".
 Dumb.
-So for example, if you want to check the status of the lights that the bridge knows about you would `GET` the endpoint `/api/<your_username>/lights`.
+For example, if you want to check the status of the lights that the bridge knows about you would `GET` the endpoint `/api/<your_username>/lights`.

 The reason that they use it is that the API is only exposed locally and you should know who is hanging out on your local network, I guess?
-Either way, super shitty authentication method.
+Either way, super insecure authentication method.
 To mitigate that, I switched to using the `Authorization` header and using a different auth key to authenticate.
 It's a lot easier to configure `hue-remote` to use a different auth key than register a new Hue Bridge developer.

 ## `convert`